-Chemistry of Arsenious Oxide.
 Arsenious oxide, or arsenic trioxide, As_4O_6 (usually written as As_2O_3) is known commercially as "white arsenic" or "arsenic."
 Three varieties of the substance exist, the amorphous, the octahedral, and the rhombic.

 The three forms have different specific gravities and melting points.
 The octahedral form, specific gravity 3.689, is the form which is stable under ordinary conditions.
 When heated, this form sublimes at $125^{\circ}-150^{\circ}$ C. The material, when powdered, is not easily wetted by water, but when heated goes into solution quite readily with alkalies.
-Three series of arsenites exist, derived from the corresponding acids.
-(The acids apparently do not exist in the free state.)
+Three series of arsenites exist, derived from the corresponding arsinic acids.
+(The acids apparently do not exist except in solution.)